scala/scala3/docs/docs/reference/contextual/typeclasses-new.md

 }
 ```

+### Summary

+The definition of a _typeclass_ is expressed in Scala 3 via a `trait`.
+The main difference with other traits resides in how these traits are implemented.
+In the case of a _typeclass_ the trait's implementations are expressed through `given ... as` type definitions, and not through classes that `extends` the trait linearly.

-The conjunction of given instances, extension methods and context bounds allow a concise and natural expression of _typeclasses_
+In addition to these given instances, extension methods and context bounds allow a concise and natural expression of _typeclasses_.